 A+ FCU Higher Education Loan: A+ Federal Credit Union offers a Personal Loan that could finance your program fees in full.
 If you are not already a member of A+ Federal Credit Union, please visit the membership page to join.

 A+ Personal Loan: Borrow up to $50,000 with a low-rate personal loan from A+FCU with flexible terms of up to 84 months.
-For additional questions contact: Zenda Bennett at 512-421-2805
+For additional questions, contact: Zenda Bennett at 512-421-2805

 College Access Loan Program: The College Access Loan Program provides alternative educational loans to Texas students enrolled in an alternative certification program who are unable to meet the cost of attendance.
 The CAL may be used to cover part or all of the student’s Expected Family Contribution (EFC); students do not have to demonstrate financial need.
 This loan program is part of the Hinson-Hazlewood College Student Loan Program administrated by the Texas Higher Education Coordinating Board (THECB).
 For more information, visit http://www.hhloans.com/.